 - Are you launching a new product that you want to publicize?

 - Do you want to meet other business leaders and form relationships with manufacturing companies or even find somebody to do a joint marketing campaign with?

 - Maybe you just want some more new customers and you think that an event might help you to reach a different demographic?

 Whatever your goals are, you need to have them clearly defined before you put the event on.
 If you can’t do that, you need to question whether you actually need to put an event on or whether you’re doing it for the sake of it.

-When you’re coming up with goals, you need to be specific about it, as well.
+coming up with goals, you need to be specific about it, as well.
 Don’t just say, we want to make business connections.
 Instead, say, we need a new manufacturer because our current one is costing too much and the quality of the product isn’t good enough.
 Having these specific aims will help you to plan the event more successfully and will also make it easier to measure whether the event was a worthwhile way to spend your money or not.

 Hire The Right People

 Putting on an event takes a lot more work than people realize.
 You need people to set up the venue, build stages if you’re having speakers, and deal with security and guest lists, etc. If your event is going to run smoothly, you need to hire people that have expertise with these kinds of things and you also need to make sure you organize your people properly.

 You should make use of scheduling software as much as you can because it will help you to source the best people for the job and organize their schedules effectively, so everyone knows exactly what they’re doing and when.
 It’s a big mistake to think that you don’t need professionals because you can just do all of that stuff on your own.
 You won’t be able to handle the workload in addition to conducting your normal business and the event will be a disaster.